SDB:AMD GPGPU

 Foreword

 ROCm is a fully open source solution from AMD for calculations on AMD GPUs using HIP and OpenCL (and CUDA via translator).
 AMD creates ROCm mainly for supercomputer market, for CDNA product line and its predecessor GCN5 (a.k.a.
 Vega graphics).
 Only PRO series video cards support ROCm by default, and only discrete video cards.
 You can use ROCm with consumer video cards with adjusted environment variable - see chapter "ROCm - Running on unsupported hardware" for details.
 GCN3 & GCN4 may work, possibly after recompiling of ROCm with changed parameters, GCN1 - GCN2 generations need tests & additional work.
 OpenCL on iGPUs with GCN5 graphics works sometimes, possibly with reduced speed (compared to PAL driver).
-Special edition of ROCm 3.10 (and 3.3.0) for APUs is available from Bruhnspace, but it may bear some limitations.
+Special edition of ROCm 3.10 (and 3.3.0) for APUs is available from Bruhnspace, but it might bear some limitations.

 Requirements